Larrygf02/gh-action-lambda/Readme.md

 # Github Action to deploy Lambda and test with API Gateway

+## Fork this repo or create a new one an copy the files.

 ## Setup ECR

 Create an ecr and upload image in the ecr.
 Is necessary to pass your account-id (aws)